@JThur01: what is cheese foam tea??? Have missed some sort of thread on that? And, more importantly, is it something I want to try?

 skip the XLB, order the cold plate (if you like them) & the noodle soup

 I’ll vouch for the cold plate.
-I had one of those at the Ding’s Garden when it was in Sunny Plaza.
+I had one of those at the Ding’s Garden when it was across from Sunny Plaza.
 Interestingly, I don’t recall XLB at the earlier Ding’s.
 That earlier Ding’s had some Wenzhou-style items.

 Haven’t tried Fluffy, but I’ve gone to Tan Cha in the SGV.
 It’s actually pretty good if you like the combo of sweet + savory.
 I don’t have a big sweet tooth, so the best way to order is less sweet cheese foam tea, cold, but no ice.
 I find the ice just gets in the way when you’re trying to get a mouthful of foam.
 What I like about it is that it’s like milk tea, but b/c the foam stays at the top instead of being mixed in, it ends up not being a watered down mess.